srotberg/Mortgage-interest-deductions-Not-a-bad-idea-after-all-/README.md

 # Mortgage-interest-deductions-Not-a-bad-idea-after-all-

 This file shows you how to run the simulations in "Mortgage interest deductions?
-Not a bad idea after all" (by Rotberg & Steinberg).
+Not a bad idea after all", by Rotberg S., and Steinberg J., Journal of Monetary Economics.

 Before running each simulation you will have to run the following commands: